madhushripatil/topos-backend-assignment/README.md

 Create a username and password to connect to MongoDB and enable auth while starting mongodb service.

+Create a database to be use for the application.

 #### Gorilla Mux Package for routing

 [Gorilla Mux](https://github.com/gorilla/mux) - go get github.com/gorilla/mux